Kevin Piscopo: Loans to Carrarese

 On 15 January 2020, he joined Carrarese once again on loan until the end of the season.
 Four days later, on 19 January, Piscopo made his league debut for the club as a substitute replacing Cassio Cardoselli in the 66th minute of a 3–1 home win over Robur Siena.
 On 17 July he scored his first goal of the season, as a substitute, in the 92nd minute of a 2–1 away defeat after extra-time in the play-off semi-final against Bari.
 Piscopo ended his 6-month loan to Carrarese with 7 appearances, all as a substitute, including 2 in the play-off matches, and 1 goal.
 After appearing for Empoli as a late substitute in their 2020–21 Serie B opening game against Frosinone and, also as a substitute, in the Coppa Italia game against Renate, on 5 October 2020 he was loaned to Carrarese once again.

 Loans to SPAL and Renate

 On 31 August 2021, he joined SPAL on loan.
 On 19 January 2022, he moved on a new loan to Serie C club Renate.
 Renate will hold an obligation to purchase his rights if the club gets promoted to Serie B for the 2022–23 season.

 Pordenone

 On 1 July 2022, Piscopo joined Pordenone on a three-year contract.

 Juve Stabia

 On 19 July 2023, Piscopo signed a two-year contract with Juve Stabia.

+On 31 January 2026, he was loaned by Bari, with a conditional obligation to buy.